pgrunm/pgrunm.github.io/content/posts/aws_scaling_comparison.md

     wait_time = between(5.0, 9.0)
 ```

 The Python script handles the logic which url to call and how long to wait.
-The following Powershell snippet runs Locust to call the web service.
+The following Powershell snippet runs Locust to call the web service and create the load.

 ```Powershell
 param(